YuChuang1205/MLCL-Net/README.md

 **3.In addition, for small objects with large sizes in some datasets, you can also choose to fuse LCL(7), LCL(9) and so on.
 I have commented them out in the code.
 For details, you can look at "model.py".**

-It is worth mentioning that the LCL module we mentioned is deeply influenced by the idea of PCM.
-Our purpose is to build a simple and efficient end-to-end full convolution infrared small target detection network. there are still a little differences between LCL and PCM.
-After all, the deep learning network structure has its own characteristics.
-But we consider the LCL module to be an approximate generalized representation of PCM.
-Compared with ANN, the essence of convolutional operation is to learn the relationship between local pixels.
-The designed LCL module can more clearly highlight the idea of local contrast.
-At the same time, the (M)LCL module effect is obvious.